XeroAPI/xero-ruby/README.md

 [![RubyGem](https://img.shields.io/badge/omniauth--xero--oauth2%20gem-v0.9.3-brightgreen)](https://rubygems.org/gems/omniauth-xero-oauth2)

-To learn more about how our OAuth 2.0 flow works and how to use our Omniauth strateg, check out our Xero developer blog post: [Xero OAuth 2.0 with Ruby](https://devblog.xero.com/xero-oauth-2-with-ruby-313a6ea37989)
+To learn more about how our OAuth 2.0 flow works and how to use our Omniauth strategy, check out our Xero developer blog post: [Xero OAuth 2.0 with Ruby](https://devblog.xero.com/xero-oauth-2-with-ruby-313a6ea37989)

 ![image](https://user-images.githubusercontent.com/41350731/70225201-b2324080-17a2-11ea-8966-23efafa6df52.png)